 3) Credible - with a user-friendly and easy to use the website you can pre-qualify for a refinancing program with Credible in a few easy steps.
 Once qualified you to have the option to compare actual interest rates and payments to be made with other lenders in the student loan market.

-Here is a list of the other top refinancing lenders to help you decide on whom to go ahead with.
+Here is a list of the other best companies to refinance your student loans to help you decide on whom to go ahead with.

 Is Refinancing student loans a bad decision?